Best practices for writing DockerfilesEstimated reading time: 31 minutes

 Once the cache is invalidated, all subsequent

-Dockerfile commands will
+Dockerfile commands generate new

-generate new images and the cache will not be used.
+images and the cache is not used.

 You can add labels to your image to help organize images by project, record